feimosi/frameworks-code-comparison/README.md

 ### React

-In the React community there are many approaches to styling your app.
-From traditional preprocessors (like in the Angular world) to so-called [CSS in JS](https://github.com/MicheleBertoli/css-in-js).
+In the React community there are many approaches to styling your app, ranging from traditional preprocessors (like in the Angular world) to so-called [CSS in JS](https://github.com/MicheleBertoli/css-in-js).
 The most popular include:

 * [css-modules](https://github.com/gajus/react-css-modules)
 * [styled-components](https://github.com/styled-components/styled-components)